Edlira4/RTRS_Project_Phase1_ALBOSETS/README.md

 - Multi-factor authentication (MFA) options, including biometric authentication, are available for enhanced user security.
 - Regular security audits and compliance with industry standards (e.g., OWASP) ensure data protection and privacy compliance.

+  # Deadline
+Submission Deadline: 04.03.2023, 23:59 hours.

+# Additional Notes
+[Please note that additional information and updates may be added to the provided project details as the development process progresses.
+Kindly stay tuned for further updates and enhancements to the project scope and implementation details]